mas-bandwidth/gafferongames/content/post/integration_basics.md

 As you can see there are multiple calls to evaluate in this routine.
 RK4 samples derivatives four times to detect curvature instead of just once in euler integration.
 Notice how it uses the previous derivative when calculating the next one: derivative a is When calculating b, b is used when calculating c, and c is feed back into the calculation of d.
 This feedback of the current best derivative into the calculation of the next one is what gives the RK4 integrator its accuracy.

-Once the four derivatives have been evaluated, the best overall derivative is calculated as a weighted sum of the individual derivatives.
-The weights used are derived from the [Taylor Series](https://en.wikipedia.org/wiki/Taylor_series).
-This combined derivative is used to advance the position and velocity ahead by dt just like we did with the explicit euler integrator.
+Once the four derivatives have been evaluated, the best overall derivative is calculated as a weighted sum that is derived from the [Taylor Series](https://en.wikipedia.org/wiki/Taylor_series) expansion.
+This combined derivative is then used to advance the position and velocity just like the explicit euler integrator.

 Notice that even when using a relatively complicated integrator such as RK4, it all boils down into something += rate of change * delta time.
 This is because differentiation and integration are fundamentally linear operations.
 For now we are just integrating scalar values, but rest assured it still ends up like this when integrating vectors or even quaternions for rotational dynamics.